**INFORMATION UPDATED ON JUNE 26, 2018. UPDATED INFORMATION IS IN RED BELOW**

 April 11-13: Written test sponsored jointly between the Town of Gilbert and the Town of Queen Creek.
 There will be eight time slots available for the written test.
 Those who are eligible to take the written test will be notified after the application process through the Town of Gilbert has closed.
 This phase has been completed.
 IMPORTANT NOTE: Queen Creek has not determined a "cut-off" score for the written test at this time and it will take some time to determine what factors need to be considered as we prepare for the next phase of the recruitment.
 Please be patient as we will post updated information relating to this at the time it becomes available.
 WRITTEN TEST RESULTS ARE NOW AVAILABLE ON THE GILBERT FIRE AND RESCUE WEBSITE AT https://www.gilbertaz.gov/depa

-July 2018 (Anticipated): Volunteer Intern Academy to be held.
-Time and location TBD.
-Consists of four Saturdays held at a local training academy.
-This step is considered part of the hiring process, evaluation criteria and scores will determine who will receive an invitation to attend the Fire Recruit Academy as a full-time employee.
+July/August 2018: Volunteer Intern Academy to be held.
+Orientation meeting will be held on July 18, 2018 from 5:00-9:00 pm, location to be determined.
+Intern Academy will be held on July 21, 28 and August 4,11 at the City of Mesa Training Academy from 6:00 am until 3:00 pm each day.
+This step is considered voluntary but is a part of the hiring process, evaluation criteria and scores will determine who will receive an invitation to attend the Fire Recruit Academy as a full-time employee.

 August 2018 (Anticipated): Conditional job offers made.